foundry-rs/foundry/forge/README.md

     // Expect a call to an address with the specified calldata.
     // Calldata can either be strict or a partial match function expectCall(address,bytes calldata) external;
+    // Expect to be called with particular msg.value function expectCall(address,uint256,bytes calldata) external;
     // Fetches the contract bytecode from its artifact file function getCode(string calldata) external returns (bytes memory);
     // Label an address in test traces